 - Other essential workers – workers in transportation and logistics, information technology, food service, law, housing construction and finance, communications, energy, media, public safety, and public health.

-Since experts don’t have enough information about the COVID-19 vaccines In real-life conditions, people who get vaccinated should continue to follow all current guidance to protect themselves against COVID-19 after they receive the vaccination.
+Experts don’t have enough information about the COVID-19 vaccines In real-life conditions.
+People who get vaccinated should continue to follow all current guidance to protect themselves against COVID-19 after they receive the vaccination.

 What to Expect After Getting a COVID-19 Vaccine